 Scoring your application

-Our assessors use the following assessment scale to score idea, viability, international strategy/goals and strategic fit.
+Our assessors use the following assessment scale to score idea, viability, strategic fit and international strategy/goals.

 Who assesses your application

 External peer assessors will assess your application.
 Pasifika or Māori artists and practitioners are involved in assessing applications from Pacific or Māori applicants.
-The assessors make recommendations to Creative New Zealand’s Senior Manager for Arts Development Services for a decision.
+Recommendations are made to Creative New Zealand’s Senior Manager for Arts Development Services for a decision.

 Nominate peer assessors for our funding programmes